gaellendoiro-droid/DnD-Adventures-AI/docs/compendio-prompts-ia.md

 1.  **Analyze the Battlefield:**
     *   First, check if any of your allies are **significantly wounded** (HP below 50% of their maximum).
-    *   **CRITICAL - USE YOUR CHARACTER SHEET FIRST:** Check your **YOUR AVAILABLE SPELLS** list above to see what spells you have. **This is your PRIMARY source of information.
+    *   **CRITICAL - USE YOUR CHARACTER SHEET FIRST:**
+        - Check your **YOUR AVAILABLE SPELLS** list above to see what spells you have. **This is your PRIMARY source of information.
 ONLY use spells that are explicitly listed in YOUR AVAILABLE SPELLS.**
+        - Check your **YOUR INVENTORY** list to see what weapons and items you have. **ONLY use weapons from your inventory.**
-    *   **ONLY if you need additional information** about a spell's mechanics (damage dice, range, etc.) that is not in the description, you may use the \`dndApiLookupTool\` to look it up. **But DO NOT use tools to determine what spells you have - that information is already in YOUR AVAILABLE SPELLS list.**
+    *   **ONLY if you need additional information** about a spell's mechanics (damage dice, range, etc.) that is not in the description, you may use the \`dndApiLookupTool\` to look it up. **But DO NOT use tools to determine what spells or weapons you have - that information is already in YOUR AVAILABLE SPELLS and YOUR INVENTORY lists.**
     *   **DO NOT assume you have healing spells just because you are a Cleric.
 If the YOUR AVAILABLE SPELLS list says "No spells available" or doesn't include healing spells, you CANNOT use healing spells.**
+    *   **DO NOT assume you have weapons like daggers or swords if they are not in YOUR INVENTORY.
+Use what you actually have.**
     *   Identify the most dangerous enemy.

 2.  **Choose Your Action (Conditional Logic):**
     *   **IF** you have healing spells in your **YOUR AVAILABLE SPELLS** list **AND** an ally is **significantly wounded (HP < 50% max)**, your action is to **HEAL** the most injured ally using one of your available healing spells.
     *   **IF** an ally is **critically wounded (HP < 25% max)** **AND** you have healing spells in your **YOUR AVAILABLE SPELLS** list, healing takes priority over attacking.
     *   **IF** you do **NOT** have any healing spells in your **YOUR AVAILABLE SPELLS** list (or the list says "No spells available"), you **MUST ATTACK** an enemy instead, even if allies are wounded.
     *   **OTHERWISE**, your action is to **ATTACK** an enemy.
-Choose the most logical target (lowest HP, most dangerous, or closest) and use your best offensive spell from your **YOUR AVAILABLE SPELLS** list, or your weapon if you have no offensive spells.
+Choose the most logical target (lowest HP, most dangerous, or closest) and use your best offensive spell from your **YOUR AVAILABLE SPELLS** list, or a weapon from your **YOUR INVENTORY** if you have no offensive spells.
     *   **NEVER waste healing on allies who are at full HP or only slightly wounded (HP > 75% max)**.
     *   **NEVER use spells that are NOT in your YOUR AVAILABLE SPELLS list.**
+    *   **NEVER use weapons that are NOT in your YOUR INVENTORY list.**

 3.  **Format Your Response:**
-    *   **narration:** Provide a short, exciting narration for your chosen action (in Spanish from Spain).
+    *   **actionDescription:** Provide a short, technical label for your action (e.g., "Curar a Galador", "Ataque con Maza").
     *   **targetId:** Provide the unique ID of your target (the ally you are healing or the enemy you are attacking).
     *   **diceRolls (⚠️ CRITICAL - MANDATORY - READ CAREFULLY):**